Top 4 Ways to Repair Corrupted Excel Files

 Step 1: Open blank workbook.

-Step 4: After this click on Ok.
+Step 4: After this, click on the Ok.
 Now go to file and open the corrupted excel file to recover the data from the corrupted file.

 #4 Create Backup Copy of Workbook Automatically

-Having the backup copy all the workbooks is gold to have, isn’t it???
+Having the backup copy of all the workbooks is gold to have, isn’t it???